-Lake Travis Mud is a recipe from an old friend back in Austin.
+Lake Travis Mud is a type of rocky road candy recipe from an old friend back in Austin.
 She gave it to me years ago with a note saying it makes excellent teacher gifts.
 And it does!
 I’ve been making this now for years for gift giving and for cravings — usually the latter.
 Since i make it so often I usually halve it and use an 8 inch square pan.
 Sometimes I even quarter and use a loaf pan.

 Lake Travis Mud is probably the most easy candy to make on Cookie Madness.
 All you need are 5 ingredients — chocolate chips, butterscotch chips, peanut butter, marshmallows and peanuts.
 The candy does not require a candy thermometer, and you can melt the chocolate in the microwave or double boiler.